wso2/docs-mi/en/docs/reference/connectors/iso8583-connector/iso8583-inbound-endpoint-example.md

 # ISO8583 Inbound Endpoint Example

 In the real world, financial scenarios are happening among thousands of banking systems and networks.
-In this situation, one system needs to act as a message publisher and another system needs to be capable of receiving messages.
+In this situation, one system needs to act as a message publisher, and another system needs to be capable of receiving messages.
 Once the message is received, further processing actions are performed based on the logic that is implemented in the internal system.

 The ISO8583 inbound endpoint of WSO2 acts as a message consumer.
 The ISO8583 inbound endpoint is a listening inbound endpoint that can consume ISO8583 standard messages.
 It then converts the messages to XML format and injects messages to a sequence in the integration runtime.

 ## What you'll build

 This scenario demonstrates how the ISO8583 inbound endpoint works as an ISO8583 message consumer.
-In this scenario, to generate ISO8583 messages we use a sample Java client program here inside the banking network functionality simulates using the test client program.
+In this scenario, to generate ISO8583 messages we use a sample Java client program.

 The ISO8583 inbound endpoint listens on port 5000 and acts as a ISO8583 standard message consumer.
 When a sample Java client connects on port 5000, the ISO8583 inbound endpoint consumes ISO8583 standard messages, converts the messages to XML format, and then injects messages to a sequence in the integration runtime.